Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 You can put two people in the same room, and both may have different opinions of the right size screen and the best viewing distance.

-Some of the numbers presented here are based on the excellent work by Carlton Bale.
-If you like working with spreadsheets, you might want to download his home theater spreadsheet calculator.
+Some of the numbers presented here lean on the excellent work of Carlton Bale.
+If you like working with spreadsheets, you should download his home theater spreadsheet calculator.
+You can use the information here for TVs and projector screens.

 1. Recommended Distance Based on Field of View

-So, the field of view is commonly used to define a reasonable viewing distance.
+So, the field of view typically determines a reasonable distance to sit.

 In their guidelines for a movie theater, THX suggests a minimum field of view of 26° – although their recommended field of view is 36° for the back row.